 68-in-77.

-Farren gets with the punky program - giving the Lurkers a good run for the money, but still refusing to trim his barnet.
+Farren gets with the punky program - giving the Lurkers a good run for their money, but still refusing to trim his barnet.

 Rock critics without much of a voice, pt 48 (cf Lester Bangs efforts)